 Implement an efficient stock management system with specific reordering thresholds for big sellers and daily essentials.
 Monitoring your inventory closely will allow you to track changes in consumer behaviour and reflect these in your next forecast.
 For more information on stock management, check out our step-by-step guide.

 Communicate with your suppliers.
-They may be able to offer you a better deal, reduce your minimum order or offer new discounts
+They may be able to offer you a better deal, reduce your minimum order or offer new discounts.

 Don’t miss out on this invaluable revenue stream.
 Commit to following up new leads and reconnecting with previous customers at least once a month.